 Many agencies have stated that diatomaceous earth is unlikely to affect birds, fish, or other wildlife in a harmful way.

 We know that you, as an environmentally aware reader, have significant concerns surrounding human-made chemicals.
 Our daily use of these in our lives can mean they end up in rivers, lakes, and oceans.
 The negative effect this can have on aquatic life is immense.
-But luckily, diatomaceous earth is non-toxic in water as well.
+But luckily, it’s non-toxic in water as well.

-The ocean contains naturally occurring diatomaceous earth in large quantities; after all, it is a type of phytoplankton.
+The ocean contains naturally occurring DE in large quantities; after all, it is a type of phytoplankton.
 It is a crucial component for many marine organisms who need it for their skeletal development.
 So, rest assured that it is non-toxic to fish and aquatic invertebrates too.